12 Places to Find Awesome Writing Ideas

 Writing Ideas are in Your Hands

-They’re actually all around you.
-Just by living on this earth, you are surrounded by air and water and writing ideas.
+By simply living on this earth, you’re surrounded by air and water and writing ideas.
 Isn’t it funny how sometimes we don’t see what’s right under our noses?

 Creative writing is a funny thing.
 If you look too hard for writing ideas, they’ll elude you.
 But if you go about your business with an open mind, they’ll suddenly start turning up everywhere.